Fix “Error Establishing A Database Connection” in WordPress

 WordPress Website Flow

-When WordPress flashes the “Error Establishing a Database Connection” message, it signals a breakdown in the communication between your website and its database host.
 At its core, WordPress operates on PHP and relies heavily on MySQL for database management.
-Each time a user lands on your site, PHP instructions leap into action, extracting relevant data from the MySQL database to display content for that user.
+Each time a user lands on your site, PHP instructions execute, extracting relevant data from the MySQL database to display content tailored to that user.

 Now, imagine someone pulling out a key library card from a vast catalog system – if that key card goes missing, there’s no way to access the information.
 That’s essentially what happens with this error: WordPress can’t fetch the necessary data, leading to an empty display on the visitor’s screen.